ranazrad/devops-in-practice/terraform/examples/e1/README.md

 ## Step 1: Authenticate with AWS

 Before running Terraform, you must provide your AWS credentials.
-Choose one of the following methods (for Linux environments):
+Choose one of the following methods (for Linux/macOS environments):

 ### Option A: Using AWS CLI